To download a copy of the plan as a PDF: MPC Business Plan Issue 6 July 2022

 The Highways Authority is SCC, and although highways and transport issues are not areas on which MPC has a right to be consulted, they are extremely important to residents.
 Consequently, MPC aims to ensure residents’ views are known and taken account of in the Highways’ decision-making processes.
 MPC is also involved in facilitating community consultation on road improvement matters and, by working closely with Highways and investing its own funds, can improve highway safety and amenity within the village.

 The Recreation Committee is responsible for the management, maintenance and promotion of the Recreation Ground, the Pavilion, play equipment, and the tennis courts, and all the land that MPC owns, including extensive areas of woodland.

 The playing field in Melton Road is one of the proudest possessions of the village.
 It provides football pitches, tennis courts and play equipment.

 The Parish Council employs three part time employees:

-- The Clerk and Executive Officer to the Council is William Grosvenor.
-He administers the Council and carries out all the functions required by law.
-He is also the Council’s Responsible Finance Officer (RFO).
+- The Clerk and Executive Officer to the Council is Pip Alder.
+She administers the Council and carries out all the functions required by law.
+She is also the Council’s Responsible Finance Officer (RFO).

-- Pip Alder is employed as the Assistant Clerk and Management Officer.
+- Fliss Waters is employed as the Assistant Clerk and Management Officer.

 - Phil Donoghue is the Parish Council’s Maintenance Officer.